evant/retain-state/README.md

     @Override
     protected void onDestroy() {
         super.onDestroy();
-        // Loader cleanup, detach() will remove the listeners, destroy() will additionally stop the loaders if (isFinishing()) {
+        // Loader cleanup, detach() will remove the listeners,
+        // destroy() will additionally cancel and clean up the loaders if (isFinishing()) {
             loaderManager.destroy();
         } else {